-Section A. Designation of Administrator.

-The City Council of the City of Knox hereby appoints the zoning administrator to administer and implement the provisions of this ordinance and is herein referred to as the Floodplain Administrator.
+- (a).
+Designation of Administrator.
+The Michigan City Common Council hereby appoints the Zoning Administrator to administer and implement the provisions of this Article and is herein referred to as the Floodplain Administrator. - (b).
+Permit Procedures.

-Section B. Permit Procedures.

 Application for a Floodplain Development Permit shall be made to the Floodplain Administrator on forms furnished by him or her prior to any development activities, and may include, but not be limited to, the following: plans in duplicate drawn to scale showing the nature, location, dimensions, and elevations of the area in question; existing or proposed structures, earthen fill, storage of materials or equipment, drainage facilities, and the location of the foregoing.
-Specifically the following information is required:
+Specifically, the following information is required:

-- (1) Application Stage. - a) A description of the proposed development. - b) Location of the proposed development sufficient to accurately locate property and stmcture(s) in relation to existing roads and streams. - c) A legal description of the property site. - d) A site development plan showing existing and proposed development locations and existing and proposed land grades.

-- e) Elevation of the top of the planned lowest floor (including basement) of all proposed buildings.
-Elevation should be in NAVD 88 or NGVD. - f) Elevation (in NAVD 88 or NGVD) to which any non-residential structure will be floodproofed. - g) Description of the extent to which any watercourse will be altered or relocated as a result of proposed development.
+- (1) Application Stage. - a) A description of the proposed development. - b) Location of the proposed development sufficient to accurately locate property and structure(s) in relation to existing roads and streams. - c) A legal description of the property site. - d) A site development plan showing existing and proposed development locations and existing and proposed land grades. - e) Elevation of the top of the planned lowest floor (including basement) of all proposed buildings.
+Elevation should be in NAVD 88 or NGVD. - f) Elevation (in NAVD 88 or NGVD) to which any non-residential structure will be floodproofed. - g)Description of the extent to which any watercourse will be altered or relocated as a result of proposed development.
 A hydrologic and hydraulic engineering study is required and any watercourse changes submitted to DNR for approval and then to FEMA as a Letter of Map Revision.
-(See Article 4, Section C. (6) for additional information.)

-(2) Construction Stage.
+(See Sec.
+46-214(c)(6) for additional information.) - (2) Construction Stage.

-Upon establishment/placement of the lowest floor, before framing continues, to include any approved floodproofing, it shall be the duty of the applicant to submit to the Floodplain Administrator a certification of the NAVD 88 or NGVD elevation of the lowest floor or floodproofed elevation, as built.
-Said certification shall be prepared by or under the direct supervision of a registered land surveyor or professional engineer and certified by the same.
-When floodproofing is utilized for a particular structure said certification shall be prepared by or under the direct supervision of a professional engineer or architect and certified by same.
-Any work undertaken prior to submission of the floodproofing certification shall be at the applicant's risk.
-(The Floodplain Administrator shall review the lowest floor and floodproofing elevation survey data submitted.)
+Upon establishment of the lowest floor of an elevated structure or structure constructed on fill, it shall be the duty of the applicant to submit to the Floodplain Administrator a certification of the NAVD 88 or NGVD elevation of the lowest floor, as built.
+Said certification shall be prepared by or under the direct supervision of a registered land surveyor, professional engineer, or architect and certified by the same.
+The Floodplain Administrator shall review the lowest floor elevation survey data submitted.
 The applicant shall correct deficiencies detected by such review before any further work is allowed to proceed.
 Failure to submit the survey or failure to make said corrections required hereby shall be cause to issue a stop-work order for the project.
 Any work undertaken prior to submission of the elevation certification shall be at the applicant's risk.

-The Floodplain Administrator shall review the lowest floor or floodproofed elevation survey data submitted.
-The applicant shall correct any deficiencies detected by such review.
-Failure to submit the elevation certification or failure to make correction required shall be cause to issue a stop-work order for the project.
+Upon establishment of the floodproofed elevation of a floodproofed structure, it shall be the duty of the applicant to submit to the Floodplain Administrator a floodproofing certificate.
+Certification shall be prepared by or under the direct supervision of a registered professional engineer or architect and certified by same.
+(The Floodplain Administrator shall review the floodproofing certification submitted.)
+The applicant shall correct any deficiencies detected by such review before any further work is allowed to proceed.
+Failure to submit the floodproofing certification or failure to make correction required shall be cause to issue a stop-work order for the project.